 5.1.
-It is considered that this new policy provides an improvement to the status quo; however, the alternative may be to continue with the current policy to enable the control street trading within the designated consented streets within Trent Bridge only.
+It is considered that this new policy provides an improvement to the status quo; however, the alternative would be to continue with the current policy which controls street trading on the designated consented streets within Trent Bridge only.